-For first time renters, navigating the rental process can be daunting.
+For first-time renters, navigating the rental process can be daunting.
 One area of typical concern is tenant privacy rights.
-During the application process, landlords will ask for a variety of information from applicants.
-Tenant Privacy Rights are of utmost importance and providing this information can make many prospective tenants nervous.
-To help you, in this post we’ve outlined what information a landlord is allowed to ask for:
+During the application process, landlords can ask a variety of questions to ensure they’re choosing the right tenant.
+With that being said though, they can’t infringe on your right to privacy.
+As a renter, it’s important to be aware of what kind of questions a landlord can ask you, and which ones you should refuse to answer.
+To help you, we’ve created this article to outline what information a landlord is allowed to ask for:

 What a Landlord can ask for: